Storm de Hirsch: Biography

 Born Lillian Malkin in New Jersey in 1912, Storm de Hirsch left home at an early age to pursue a career in the arts in New York City.
 There she married her first husband, an artist named de Hirsch.
-She later married Louis Brigante, a filmmaker and one of the early editors of Film Culture magazine; the marriage lasted until Brigante's death in 1975.
+She later married Louis Brigante, a filmmaker and one of the early editors of Film Culture magazine.
+The marriage lasted until Brigante's death in 1975.

 Like many experimental filmmakers at the time, de Hirsch did not begin her artistic career as a filmmaker; she was a poet who had published at least two collections by 1965.
 She turned to filmmaking because she wanted to find a new mode of expression for her thoughts that went beyond words on the page.
 In 1962 she made her first film and soon became active in the New York underground film movement, associating with filmmakers such as Stan Brakhage, Jonas Mekas, Shirley Clarke and others.
 In an interview with Jonas Mekas she mentioned Jack Smith, Ingmar Bergman, Gregory Markopoulos, Michelangelo Antonioni, Vittorio De Seta, Ken Jacobs, Federico Fellini and Jonas and Adolphus Mekas as her favorite filmmakers.

-In addition to making films, de Hirsch taught at various institutions, including Bard College and New York's School of Visual Arts.
+In addition to making films, de Hirsch taught at Bard College and New York's School of Visual Arts.
 After her husband's death she was forced to give up her studio, and stopped making films.
 She died in a Manhattan nursing home in 2000, following a long battle with Alzheimer's disease.